-The search for new talent can be time consuming and intimidating.
-As with any company, online job boards like Indeed and Monster are good starting points.
-There are other resources to supplement these tools, and as a financial advisory firm there are some unique tools you can leverage.
-Whether you’re looking to recruit experienced advisory professionals, or fresh, new talent, the following are 11 more resources for finding new talent.
+Finding and recruiting talented professionals can be time consuming and intimidating.
+In this industry, online job boards like Indeed and Monster are not all that relevant.
+There are many other - better - places to locate up-and-coming talent.
+Whether you’re looking to recruit experienced advisory professionals, or fresh, new graduates, the following are 11 places for sourcing the best talent.

 Today’s Independent financial advisors face an endless array of challenges and opportunities.
 Identifying challenges before they arise is key for finding solutions and developing strategies for tackling the issues that present the greatest opportunities for improvement and growth.